Probate Q&A Series

 Detailed Answer

 Beneficiaries may also ask the court to remove the administrator for cause.
 North Carolina law allows removal when a personal representative becomes unfit, neglects duties, or misapplies estate property.
 See N.C.
-Gen. Stat. § 28A-15-1.
+Gen. Stat. § 28A-9-1.
 After removal, the court will appoint a successor administrator or allow beneficiaries to nominate a new fiduciary.

 In addition to probate remedies, beneficiaries can bring a civil action for breach of fiduciary duty.
 A lawsuit can seek damages equal to the value lost through negligence or misconduct.
 If evidence suggests theft, embezzlement, or other criminal acts, beneficiaries should alert law enforcement.
 Criminal prosecution can accompany civil relief and may result in restitution orders against the administrator.

-Finally, beneficiaries can request injunctive relief to freeze estate assets.
+Finally, beneficiaries can request injunctive relief to preserve estate assets.
 This prevents further dissipation of property while the court sorts out claims.
 A motion for injunctive relief can stop unauthorized sales, transfers, or distributions until the issue resolves.

 Key Steps for Beneficiaries

 • Review the administrator’s inventories and appraisements under N.C.
-Gen. Stat. § 28A-18-3.
+Gen. Stat. § 28A-20-1.

 • Demand a sworn accounting of all receipts, disbursements, and distributions per N.C.
 Gen. Stat. § 28A-12-1.

-• File a petition to surcharge the administrator for losses under N.C.
-Gen. Stat. § 28A-19-1.
+• File a petition to hold the administrator liable for losses, and seek appropriate orders concerning the fiduciary’s accounts under N.C.
+Gen. Stat. § 28A-21-4.

 • Petition for removal of the fiduciary under N.C.
-Gen. Stat. § 28A-15-1.
+Gen. Stat. § 28A-9-1.

 • Seek injunctive relief to preserve estate assets pending court decisions.